jonesyboynz/ytcmdlhelper/README.md

-# ytdlhelper
+# ytcmdhelper
-Chrome extension that automatically generates yt-download commands
+Chrome extension that automatically generates commands for youtube URLS